pdrlps/arii/data/docs/i2x_faq_index.md

  <div class="large-8 columns" role="content"  markdown="1">

-# What is ariip?
+# What is ARiiP?

-**ariip** is a data integration framework, targeting the automated real-time integration of data from heterogeneous resources to multiple destinations. **ariip** provides pure Integration-as-a-Service, acting as an _intelligent ETL proxy_ between distinct services.
+**ARiiP** is a data integration framework, targeting the automated real-time integration of data from heterogeneous resources to multiple destinations. **ARiiP** provides pure Integration-as-a-Service, acting as an _intelligent ETL proxy_ between distinct services.

 <hr>

-# How does ariip work?
+# How does ARiiP work?

-**ariip** relies on distributed agents to monitor custom content changes.
-When new changes are detected, **ariip** generates a new [Event][] and triggers the execution of any number of [templates][] associated with the starting [agent][] (through integrations).
+**ARiiP** relies on distributed agents to monitor custom content changes.
+When new changes are detected, **ARiiP** generates a new [Event][] and triggers the execution of any number of [templates][] associated with the starting [agent][] (through integrations).

 <hr>